Updated: Jun 17

 Because I have sight, I can toss a ball around with my sons.
 The brain processes millions of bits of information (e.g. the size, shape, and weight of the ball), calculates the ball's trajectory, estimates where the ball will land, coordinates with the motor cortex to move, to extend the arms and fingers, to catch.
-The brain has already predicted, decided, and calculated my movements in fractions of a second prior to my first movements.
+The gaze locks on to the target (e.g. the ball).
+Neurons in the parietal reach region of the brain inhibit eye movements to center on the target.
+The brain predicts, decides, and calculates my next movements in fractions of a second prior to execution.
 It has determined how much energy the body needs to move, to reach, to catch.
 If I drop the ball, with practice, the brain revises its predictions, makes micro adjustments to movements, adjusting as needed so that I can improve my performance.
 Is this not wondrous?

 The eye processes thousands of bits of information every hour.
 Again, photons of light are converted to electrical signals that are sent to the visual cortex.
 90% of the connections coming into the visual cortex, however, carry predictions from neurons in other parts of the cortex.
 Only a fraction of what we 'see" is raw, visual input.
 What we see is filtered with predictions, evaluations, memory, identification, language from other parts of the mind.
 In other words, we co-create what we see.